 Neither are the MLM haters out there.

-When it comes to owning your own business and creating residual income, finding the “right fit” for yourself is essential.
+Because when it comes to owning your own business and creating residual income, finding the “right fit” for your personality is essential.

 So is developing the correct mindset and skill sets you’re gonna need to work from home.